buildit/calculator-assignment/README.md

 ## Calculator Manager Service
 This service needs to be implemented by you.
-It introduces the concept of a `Context` against which calculations are executed.
+It will use the above Calculator Service but adds the concept of a daily context to it:
+Calculation requests are always executed against a given date.
+At end of day a close request can be called which returns the aggregated totals for the given day.

 The process is as follows:

 ### 1) context is implicitly created

-a context is created implicitly by calling the endpoint `calculate`.
+A context is created implicitly by calling the endpoint `calculate` with a date and a calculation input.

 ### 2) calculations are executed
 Then the clients can trigger many calculations concurrently against this context (again via the same endpoint `calculate``).